feixie1980/ai-duel/README.md

 - Essential addons for controls, docs, and interactions
 - Chromatic integration for visual testing
 - Component stories with TypeScript support

+Storybook has become something that I would really missed if I don't have it.
+I use it for three essential things:
+1. Development - I can easily focus on building invidual components.
+2. Documention - I can easily generate documentations and testings of my component for other developers and my future self.
+This is essential if we are developing any component libray.
+3. Testing - With some setup of Playwright or other e-2-e test framework, I can use storybook stories as my test cases, which greatly enhance the quality of my tests.

 ### Semantic Release